apache/spark/python/docs/source/development/logger.rst

 Logging to a File
 -----------------

-To log messages to a file, you can specify a filename when getting the logger:
+To log messages to a file, use the :meth:`PySparkLogger.addHandler` for adding `FileHandler` from the standard Python logging module to your logger.

+This approach aligns with the standard Python logging practices.

 .. code-block:: python

     from pyspark.logger import PySparkLogger
+    import logging

     # Create a logger that logs to a file
-    file_logger = PySparkLogger.getLogger("FileLogger", filename="application.log")
+    file_logger = PySparkLogger.getLogger("FileLogger")
+    handler = logging.FileHandler("application.log")
+    file_logger.addHandler(handler)

     user = "test_user"
     action = "test_action"

-    file_logger.info(f"User {user} takes an {action}", user=user, action=action)
+    file_logger.warning(f"User {user} takes an {action}", user=user, action=action)

 The log messages will be saved in `application.log` in the same JSON format.